The post was originally published on Feb. 5, 2015, and was updated on Jan. 30, 2019.

 - Business expenses like packaging supplies, etc.

 If you determine that your 1099-K is incorrect, contact the third-party payment processor that issued it immediately.
 If you’ve determined that your 1099-K matches your own records, then put it up for safekeeping.
 This is an informational return, so there’s no need to do anything else with it.
+Your payment processor has already sent it on to the IRS.

 What will the IRS do with Form 1099-K?